theredplanetsings/automationAD/README.md

 automationAD
 ├── userCreation.ps1           # Standalone script for creating a test AD user (for reference/testing)
-├── interface.ps1              # All-in-one GUI for user creation, CSV import, and validation (non-modular) ├── interfacemodular.ps1       # Modular GUI, works with ad-user.ps1 for user creation logic ├── ad-user.ps1                # Contains the Create-ADUserFromForm function, imported by interfacemodular.ps1
+├── interface.ps1              # All-in-one GUI for user creation, CSV import, and validation (non-modular) ├── interfacemodular.ps1       # Modular GUI, imports ad-user.ps1 for user creation logic │   └── ad-user.ps1            # Contains the Create-ADUserFromForm function, only used by interfacemodular.ps1
 ├── addLicenses.ps1            # General scripts for assigning licenses to users (reference/utility)
 ├── userDeletion.ps1           # Script for deleting an AD user (includes group removal) ├── correctlyformatted.csv     # Example CSV with all required columns for user creation